christophergandrud/simPH/README.md

 - `setXl`: a function for setting valid `Xl` values given a sequence of fitted `Xj` values.
 This makes it more intituitive to find hazard ratios and first differences for comparisons between some Xj fitted values and Xl values other than 0.

 - `ggfitStrata`: a function to plot fitted stratified survival curves estimated from `survfit` using **ggplot2**.
-This function builds on the **survival** package's `plot.survfit` command.
+This function builds on the **survival** package's `plot.survfit` function.
 One major advantage is the ability to split the survival curves into multiple plots and arrange them in a grid.
 This makes it easier to examine many strata at once.
 Otherwise they can be very bunched up.

 ## Installation

 The package is available on CRAN and can be installed in the normal R way.

-To install the development version use the [devtools](https://github.com/hadley/devtools) command `install_github`.
+To install the development version use the [devtools](https://github.com/hadley/devtools) function `install_github`.
 Here is the code for installing the most recent development version:

 ```{S}
 devtools::install_github('christophergandrud/simPH')